Port0goose/Text_Mining/README.md

 ## Results

-Model predictions are saved in [Test Predictions/] with the latest results in [pred_01.csv].
+Models prediction is saved in [Test Predictions] with the latest results as [pred_01.csv].

 ## Requirements